 Our Strategic Improvement Model (SIM) model allows us to collate external feedback about fire and rescue service performance and identify the biggest areas for improvement.
-This evidence-based approach has helped the NFCC to align and prioritise our work accordingly.
-Key achievements to date include:
+This evidence-based

-- Evolution of the Strategic Improvement Model (SIM) and building a central analytical capacity to provide services with a nationally based analysis and reporting capability. - Development of a Delivery Database to collate full details of all NFCC work programmes including intended benefits and outcomes to enable better progress reporting for all audiences.

-- Robust quarterly reporting of progress and finance against those activities aligned to Home Office Grant funding - Established a research programme to investigate options and costs for establishing a national Organisational Learning approach for services coordinated through the NFCC - conclusions and a feasibility report due in Autumn 2021 - Coordinated an early engagement and consultation exercise on Fit for the Future a proposal setting out longer term improvement objectives as part of setting a future vision for the fire and rescue services in partnership with the employer bodies.
+- Evolution of the Strategic Improvement Model (SIM) and building a central analytical capacity to provide services with a nationally based analysis and reporting capability. - ❖ Development of a Delivery Database to collate full details of all NFCC work programmes including intended benefits and outcomes to enable better progress reporting for all audiences. - Robust quarterly reporting of progress and finance against those activities aligned to Home Office Grant funding - Established a research programme to investigate options and costs for establishing a national Organisational Learning approach for services coordinated through the NFCC - conclusions and a feasibility report due in Autumn 2021 - Coordinated an early engagement and consultation exercise on Fit for the Future a proposal setting out longer term improvement objectives as part of setting a future vision for the fire and rescue services in partnership with the employer bodies.

-5. Content Maintenance
+3 Content Maintenance